-Prepaid expenses recorded on the government-wide financial statements represent payments made to vendors for services that will benefit periods beyond December 31, 2019.
+Prepaid expenses recorded on the government-wide financial statements represent payments made to vendors for services that will benefit periods beyond December 31, 2021.
+The Fire District had no prepaid expenses as of December 31, 2021.

 In the governmental fund financial statements, however, payments for prepaid items are fully recognized as expenditures in the year of payment.
 No asset for the prepayment is created, and no expenditure allocation to future accounting periods is required (non-allocation method).
 This is consistent with the basic governmental concept that only expendable financial resources are reported by a specific fund.